Gurparkash-Singh/Taqdeer-Alitura/README.md

 - Add the rates to localstorage
 - if the rates exist and are not expired use them
 - Update if the rates have expired

+Finish Checkout
+- Requires Review Page
+- Requires Verification of Tap (everything should work as a production build)
+- Requires Post Checkout
+- Requires Production Client Information for Aramex
+- Requires twilio to be in production
+- Itemized checkout